-MultiPar requires a PC with Windows XP or later (Windows Vista, 7, 8, etc).
+MultiPar requires a PC with Windows Vista or later (Windows 7, 8, 10).

-Double click setup file ( MultiPar126_setup.exe or something like this name ), and follow the installer dialog.
+Double click setup file ( MultiPar131_setup.exe or something like this name ), and follow the installer dialog.
 At version up, if you want to use previous setting, overwrite install is possible.
 You may need to re-start OS after over write install or uninstall rarely.
-To install under "Program Files" directory on Windows Vista/7/8, you must start the installer with administrative privileges by selecting "Run as administrator" on right-click menu.
+To install under "Program Files" or "Program Files (x86)" directory, you must start the installer with administrative privileges by selecting "Run as administrator" on right-click menu.

 You can uninstall through the Windows OS's Control Panel, or double click unins000.exe in a folder which MultiPar was installed.
 Because uninstaller does not delete setting files or newly put files, you may delete them by yourself.

 When you have used installer package, you should not move install folder.
 Or else, you will fail to uninstall later.

 If multiple users may log-on a PC, the administrator can install MultiPar for everyone.
 By installing with administrative privileges, installer made Start Menu icon, Desktop icon, and File association will be available for all users.
 When he installed under "Program Files" directory, each user keeps individual setting.
 When he installed in another folder, all users share same setting.
 In either case, user made icons and association are available for the user only.